-I admit it: when I am about to edit anything Heidi or Kathy have written, I pour myself a cup of tea and settle in.
+I admit it: when I am about to edit book writing Heidi or Kathy have done, I pour myself a cup of tea and settle in.
 I know what I’m in for.
 I’m about to read a piece that crackles with energy, shines with wit, and brims with heart.
 There’s nothing left to do but simply hang on and enjoy the ride.

 Kathy is an editor, writer, and actor.
 She lives in Austin, Texas, and is a company member of Hyde Park Theatre.
 She’s also a voice you might recognize from games like DC Universe Online (Oracle) and Wizard 101 (Myrella Windspar).
 Her first book, Summer and Bird (Dutton Young Readers), was named one of Booklist's 2012 Top Ten First Novels for Youth.
 The short story collection The Cabinet of Curiosities, of which she is one of four coauthors, was named one of the New York Public Library’s 2014 Best Children’s Books of the Year.
 Her most recent book, The Radiant Road (Dutton Young Readers/Penguin), received starred reviews in Publishers Weekly and School Library Journal in 2016.
 Her play theatre for youth, Summer and Bird, which was commissioned by Austin Playhouse, premieres in April 2019.